Should I Include My Low-Paying Job Experience on My CV? Seeking Advice

 hanuma

-I think once you are mentioning your experience, i think its better to call it as RESUME rather than CV.
+I think once you are mentioning your experience, it's better to refer to it as a resume rather than a CV.
+It's always good to include your experience.

 Hanuma